Disney CEO Bob Chapek gets new three year contract - KTVZ

 Disney’s board of directors unanimously voted to extend Chapek’s contract as CEO for another three years, the company said Tuesday.
 His new contract begins July 1 and runs until 2025.

-The news is notable not only because Chapek is one of the biggest and best known media companies in the world, but also because the company has experienced some very public missteps since Chapek began his tenure in February of 2020.
-This has led to some questions around Hollywood on whether Disney would stick with Chapek once his contact came to an end next year.
+The news is notable not only because Disney is one of the biggest and best known media companies in the world, but also because the company has experienced some very public missteps since Chapek began his tenure in 2020.
+This led to some questions around Hollywood on whether Disney would stick with Chapek once his contact came to an end next year.

 Disney’s board removed all doubt on Tuesday.